 Applied Physics (APh) Courses (2023-24)

 APh/Ph 112 ab.
 Noise and Stochastic Resonance.
-9 units (3-0-6): second, third terms.
+9 units (3-0-6): second term.
 Prerequisites: Ph 12 abc, ACM 95/100 ab and Ph 106 abc, equivalent background, or instructor's permission.
 The presence of noise in experimental systems is often regarded as a nuisance since it diminishes the signal to noise ratio thereby obfuscating weak signals or patterns.
 From a theoretical perspective, noise is also problematic since its influence cannot be elicited from deterministic equations but requires stochastic-based modeling which incorporates various types of noise and correlation functions.
 In general, extraction of embedded information requires that a threshold be overcome in order to outweigh concealment by noise.
 However, even below threshold, it has been demonstrated in numerous systems that external forcing coupled with noise can actually boost very weak signatures beyond threshold by a phenomenon known as stochastic resonance.
 Although it was originally demonstrated in nonlinear systems, more recent studies have revealed this phenomenon can occur in linear systems subject, for example, to color-based noise.
 Techniques for optimizing stochastic resonance are now revolutionizing modeling and measurement theory in many fields ranging from nonlinear optics and electrical systems to condensed matter physics, neurophysiology, hydrodynamics, climate research and even finance.
 This course will be conducted in survey and seminar style and is expected to appeal to theorists and experimentalists alike.
 Review of the current literature will be complimented by background readings and lectures on statistical physics and stochastic processes as needed.
-Not offered 2023-24.
+Part b not offered 2023-24.
 Instructor: Troian.